 • Missing concrete and factual support for the claimed product benefits

-Looking at the contents rather than the format, here are the four essentials of the DM Creative brief.
+Looking at the contents rather than the format, here are the seven essentials of the DM Creative brief.

 1. Get a handle on the product or service benefits.